 The paper is structured as follows: Section II presents the state of the art.
 In Section III, we describe how the evaluation framework was developed, which is the basis for the analysis of different payment services (Section IV).
-The paper concludes in Section V, with an outlook to our future work and study design.
+Section V elaborates the concept of value in the context of mobile payment services.
+The draft research model is outlined in Section VI.
+The paper concludes in Section VII, with an outlook to our future work and study design.

 II.
-STATE OF THE ART
+STATE OF THE ART IN MOBILE PAYMENT RESEARCH